Revell 1/32 F/A-18 E Super Hornet Review

 Now that the F / A-18C Hornet has also retired from active fleet service, the F / A-18E Super Hornet, together with the two-seater F / A-18F and the I / O-18G growler for electronic warfare, is incumbent on itself The Super Hornet the protection of the fleet.
 The U.S. Navy also wanted to reduce the aircraft fleet of fighter planes in order to simplify the supply of spare parts.
 Older F / A-18 Super Hornets from Block I have been upgraded to the Block II stand.
 The Super Hornet will only receive support with the introduction of the F-35C Lightning II in the next few years.
 The F / A-18E Super Hornet is primarily used by the U.S. Navy used with the two-seat F / A-18F having a certain export success.
 (Excerpts from Wikipedia)

 Kit: Two years have passed since Revell announced that an F / A-18E Super Hornet in 1/32 would appear.
 There were a lot of problems with mold making.
 These have now been remedied and the first look into the huge box is very promising.
 Revell boxes are well known and due to their size, they could be a bit more stable.
 Because cardboard adorns an attractive picture of an F / A-18E of the test series VX-9 “Vampires”.
-Level 5 indicates that the kit, even if it only has 246 kit parts, is a bit more complex and a little experience in the plastic model making cannot hurt.
+Level 5 indicates that the kit, even if it only has 246 kit parts, is a bit more complex and a little experience in plastic model-making cannot hurt.
 15 gray molded parts and two transparent cast frames from the basis.

 Some moldings are gigantic in size and a little difficult to handle.
 The surface structures of the fuselage and the details of all the kit parts look very good.
 All engravings have been worked out very nicely.
 The rudder and rudder can be installed in a movable manner.
 Revell pays great attention to the assembly of the rear part of the fuselage.
 Here everything is built around the air intake shafts.
 An engine replica is not included in the kit.
-It is also not so important because of why nothing would be visible anymore.
+It is also not so important because why nothing would be visible anymore.
 Revell has worked out the turbofan blades well for this.
-The afterburner area is also well detailed.
+The afterburner area is also well-detailed.
 The main landing gear well is reproduced very well with several built-in parts.
 The complete assembly of the fuselage alone devours 24 construction phases in the assembly instructions!

 The chassis is extremely detailed and consists of several components.
 One can only hope that the main landing gear doesn’t bend under the weight of the model.
 The wheels included in the kit are sufficiently detailed.

 The wing flaps and slats can be installed in two options.
 This also applies to the wingtips that can be folded up.
 A rich set of different external loads is included with the kit.
 Starting with different variants of the Sidewinder.
-Where only the AIM-9X is used today.
+Whereas only the AIM-9X is used today.
 The AIM-120C AMRAAM (2X) should not be missing either.
 Two laser-guided bombs of the type GBU-12 Paveway II and two GPS-controlled bombs GBU-31 JDAM and GBU 38 JDAM complete the arsenal.
 Not to forget the two FPU-11A additional tanks included in the kit.
 Only one tank is actually installed under the model fuselage.
 An AN-ASQ-228 ATFLIR target light container is also included.
 All external loads are shown in good detail and consist of several parts.

 The pulpit is free of streaks and, like the original, has a slight tint.
 The barely visible cast burr, in the middle of the hood, needs to be removed.
 Otherwise, there are landing lights, position lights, and the head-up display as transparent parts.